Did you know that BTS were on the news two years before their debut?

 Rap Monster and Jin naturally employ the Standard Seoul Dialect since they grew up in Ilsan and Anyang, both of which are cities in the greater Seoul area, but J-Hope grew up with the Jeolla dialect, and everyone else in BTS grew up with the Gyeongsang dialect.

-Most BTS songs are in the Standard Seoul dialect, and most of the time you will hear idols and celebrities speak in that dialect, be it in their songs or during interviews.
+Most BTS songs are in the Standard Seoul dialect, and most of the time you will hear idols and celebrities speak in that dialect, be it in songs or during interviews.